Search the nation's largest new home search:

-View all new homes in monmouth county, NJ
+View all new homes in mercer county, NJ

 It is no secret that as more than 76 million Baby Boomers enter their empty-nesting years many are rethinking their housing situation.
 Affluent Boomers whose children have flown the coup are fueling a new housing spurt; and according to Fannie Mae's 2002 National Housing Survey results, nearly 31 percent of Baby Boomers said they are very or fairly likely to buy a home in the next three years.

 In fact, a recent Associated Press article states that the newest trend in homebuilding is "aging in place."
 Healthy people still in their 50's are preparing for a comfortable retirement by designing homes they will be able to live in for the rest of their lives.

 Empty nesters want all the amenities of suburbia without the usual maintenance and upkeep of a home.
 Real estate marketing analyst, Sandra Kull says, "This is a new type of retirement.
 This generation is active.
 They don't want to move to Florida or Phoenix.
 They want to stay closer to their children and grandchildren."